aj3n/singleton/local_set/README.md

 # local_set

-A reimplementaion of `tokio::task::LocalSet` with optimization for !Send + !Sync situation;
+A `tokio::task::LocalSet`-like data structure with runtime-independency;

 ## FAQ